Pranay-Bhilare/ai-content-agent/README.md

 # AI Content Agent

 A modern, full-stack Next.js application for analyzing and enhancing YouTube videos with AI.
-Submit a YouTube URL to get instant video insights, AI-generated titles, thumbnails, full transcriptions, and an interactive AI assistant for content ideation.
+Submit a YouTube URL to ask any questions related to the video, AI-generated titles, thumbnails, full transcriptions by an interactive AI AGENT for EVERYTHING.

 ## Features
-- **YouTube Video Analysis:** Fetches and displays video details (title, channel, stats, thumbnail).
+- **YouTube Video Analysis:** Fetches and allows you to ask any question about the video indexed.
 - **AI Title Generation:** Suggests multiple engaging titles for your video.
 - **AI Thumbnail Generation:** Creates unique, AI-generated thumbnails.
 - **Full Transcription:** Retrieves and displays the complete transcript of the video.